nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 11 - More File Attributes.markdown

 	03. Time of last access.

-	To display them for the file _foo_ execute the following command-line:
+	To display them for the file _foo_ execute the following command line:

 	-	`ls -l foo`: Display the time of last modification.